v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 As Adatum's Enterprise administrator, you have been tasked with deploying Microsoft 365 in Adatum’s hybrid deployment using a virtualized lab environment.
 In this exercise, you will set up Adatum's Microsoft 365 trial tenant, and your instructor will guide you on how to obtain your Microsoft 365 credentials in your lab-hosted environment.
 You will use these credentials throughout the remaining labs in this course.

+In your lab environment, your lab hosting provider has already obtained a free Microsoft 365 trial tenant for you.
+Your lab provider has also created two admin accounts that you will use:

+- A local administrator account for Adatum's on-premises environment (Adatum\Administrator).
-In your lab environment, your lab hosting provider has already created a free Microsoft 365 trial tenant for you, along with a default tenant admin account in Microsoft 365 (the display name for this user account is MOD Administrator).
-You will log into the Domain Controller VM (LON-DC1) using the local ADATUM\Administrator account, and when you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account created by your lab hosting provider.
-You will then update Adatum's Microsoft 365 organizational profile, and you will prepare your tenant for Microsoft Azure Active Directory and for a future lab using Microsoft Teams.
+- A default tenant admin account in Microsoft 365 (the display name for this user account is MOD Administrator).

+You will log into the Domain Controller VM (LON-DC1) using the local Adatum\Administrator account.
+When you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account (MOD Adminitrator).
+You will then update Adatum's Microsoft 365 organizational profile, and you'll prepare your tenant for Microsoft Azure Active Directory and for a future lab using Microsoft Teams.

 ### Task 1 - Obtain Your Microsoft 365 Credentials

-Once you launch the lab, a free trial tenant will be automatically created for you to access Microsoft 365 in the Microsoft Virtual Lab environment.
-Within this tenant, your lab hosting provider will create a Microsoft 365 user account for a default tenant administrator named MOD Administrator.
-Your lab hosting provider will assign this user account a unique username and password, and the account will be assigned the Microsoft 365 Global administrator role.
-You must retrieve this username and password so that you can sign into Microsoft 365 within the Microsoft Virtual Lab environment under the resource section.
+Once you launch the lab, you'll be able to access the free Microsoft 365 trial tenant provided by your lab hosting provider in the Microsoft Virtual Lab environment.
+Within this tenant, your lab hosting provider has created a Microsoft 365 user account for a default tenant administrator named MOD Administrator.
+Your lab hosting provider has assigned this user account a unique username and password, and the account has been assigned the Microsoft 365 Global administrator role.
+You must retrieve this username and password so that you can sign into Microsoft 365 within the Microsoft Virtual Lab environment.
 You will also be assigned a unique network IP address and UPN name for your Microsoft 365 blob.
 You will also use this UPN name in various tasks throughout the labs for this course.

 Because this course can be offered by learning partners using any one of several authorized lab hosting providers, the actual steps involved to retrieve the UPN name, network IP address, and tenant ID associated with your tenant may vary by lab hosting provider.
 Therefore, your instructor will provide you with the necessary instructions on how to retrieve this information for your course. <br/>